MicrosoftDocs/power-automate-docs/articles/customapi-webhooks.md

     ![Create API](./media/customapi-webhooks/create-api.png)

-The new custom API should now appear in the list on the Custom APIs page.
+The new Custom connector should now appear in the list on the Custom connectors page.

 ## Using the webhook as a trigger